Winthrop University Policy on the Appropriate Use of Information Technology Resources

 Compliance with policies that ensure the security and integrity of all campus information systems is mandatory and critical to ensure continuing provision of computer resources to the entire Winthrop community.

 The University owns the computer facilities, resources, and accounts.
 Information Technology and its respective departments must approve all access to central computer systems, including the issuing of passwords.
 Access to administrative systems is limited and must be obtained through the appropriate Systems Security Officer.
 The department chair or an authorized representative must approve all access to departmental computer systems.

 All Winthrop students, faculty members, staff, and employees of contracted auxiliary services are eligible to receive a computer system account.
 Members of employees' families, who are not members of one of the above categories, are not eligible for computer system accounts.

-Only the Associate Vice President for Information Technology may grant others access to Winthrop University electronic resources and then only in those cases where there is a strong likelihood that the activity will significantly benefit the university as a whole.
+Only the Assistant Vice President for Computing and Information Technology may grant others access to Winthrop University electronic resources and then only in those cases where there is a strong likelihood that the activity will significantly benefit the University as a whole.

 Users shall not provide false or misleading information to obtain access to computing resources or facilities.